Written by Kate Billing, Co-founder & Thought Leader, Blacksmith

 Seeing resistance as a part of myself, not some ‘other’ there to fought, has made it easier to work with.
 It takes courage to look that deeply at myself and willingness to do the work to understand why its there – but on the other side of all that – is a better me.

-If you’re interested in developing deeper awareness of the self-talk that comes with resistance and some tools to better engage with it through your INNER COACH then click the box below to check out my 14 November event in Auckland.
+If you’re interested in developing deeper awareness of the self-talk that comes with resistance and some tools to better engage with it through your INNER COACH then click the box below to check out our upcoming events.